10 Minute read:

 The next day I had several ideas pop into my head; all of which would work; sound familiar?

 This phenomenon can be used with all manner of ‘problems’ or scenarios.
-How about asking some of the questions we suggest to help your own subconscious and conscious mind work together to answer these cruicial career questions.
+How about asking some of the questions we suggest to help your own subconscious and conscious mind work together to answer these crucial career questions.

 6. Clean Up Your Act If You Need To On #Social